ChengJH-HEhe/Compiler-Design-Implementation/README.md

 p1: func args: in irBuilder, I copy a0~a7, and store them in the real pointer. when calling another subroutine, (first def) a0~a7 will be invalid. how can i store the args in a temporary space? no other ways, except saving a0~a7.

-p2: why ret.val won't place phi in ret block?
+p2: why ret.val won't place phi in ret block? block's info is not correct.